Monodromy problem and Tangential center-focus problem for product of generic lines in $\mathbb{P}^2$: Introduction

-where $0$ represents a $d^2\times d^2$ zero matrix, $\Psi_P$ and $\Psi_Q$ are the intersection matrices associated with the polynomials $P$ and $Q$, respectively. \end{theorem} Therefore, using the Picard-Lefschetz formula we give an explicit expression to compute the monodromy action.
+The article is divided in two aspects, the first one is a topological study of the fibration defined by $F$.
+In section \ref{SectionHomology} we show that the vanishing cycles $\{\delta^P_{i}, \Delta^P_{j}, \delta^Q_{i}, \Delta^Q_{j}, \sigma_k\}$, $i=1,\ldots , \frac{d(d+1)}{2}$, $j=1,\ldots, \frac{d(d-1)}{2}$, $k=1, \ldots,d^2$, associated with the critical points of $F$ generate the 1-homology group of any regular fiber.
+In section \ref{seccionIntMatrix} we compute the intersection matrix for the vanishing cycles of the fibration defined by $F$.
 Section \ref{seccionOrbits} is intended to study the monodromy problem for the rational map $F$.
-In this section we present the second main theorem of the article.
-We show that the orbit of monodromy action on a vanishing cycle around a center singularity generates the 1-homology group of any compact regular fiber. \begin{theorem} For any regular value $b$ of $F$, the action of the monodromy on any vanishing cycle $\{\delta^P_i, \Delta_j^P, \delta^Q_i, \Delta_j^Q\}$ generates the homology $H_1(\overline{F^{-1}(b)})$.
-Where $\{\delta^P_i, \Delta_j^P\}$ and $\{\delta^Q_i, \Delta_j^Q\}$ are the vanishing cycles associated with the polynomials $P$ and $Q$, respectively. \end{theorem} The second aspect of the article is an application of the previous topological results to the study of holomorphic foliations in $\p^2$.
+In this section we present the first main theorem of the article.
+We show that the orbit of monodromy action on a vanishing generates the 1-homology group of any compact regular fiber. \begin{theorem} For any regular value $b$ of $F$, the action of the monodromy on any vanishing cycle generates the homology $H_1(\overline{F^{-1}(b)})$. \end{theorem} The second aspect of the article is an application of the previous topological results to the study of holomorphic foliations in $\p^2$.
 The bridge between the topological aspect and the algebraic aspect of the foliations is through the Gauss-Manin connection.
 In section \ref{Brieskorn} we study the Brieskorn lattices/Petrov modules for 1-forms in $\p^2$ with pole along $D=\{Q=0\}$, and we also study the Gauss-Manin connection $\nabla$ for $F$.
 In particular we compute the kernel of $\nabla^2$.
 Finally, in section \ref{Foliations} we review the classical definitions of holomorphic foliations on $\p^2$ and the definition of the degree of a foliation in the projective space.
 Later we study the relatively exact meromorphic 1-forms modulo $\F(dF)$, and then conclude with the tangential center-focus problem for this foliation. \begin{theorem} Let $\F(\omega)$ be a holomorphic foliation in $\p^2$ of degree $2d$, such that the meromorphic 1-form $\omega$ has poles along $D=\{Q=0\}$.
-Let $\delta_t\subset F^{-1}(t)$ be a continuous family of vanishing cycles around a center singularity different from the center singularities between two lines of $P$ and two lines of $Q$, such that $\int_{\delta_t}\omega=0$.
+Let $\delta_t\subset F^{-1}(t)$ be a continuous family of vanishing cycles around a center singularity, such that $\int_{\delta_t}\omega=0$.
 Then the form $\omega$ is written as

 where $\lambda_k\in \C$ and $\sum_{k=0}^{d}\lambda_k+(d+1)\lambda_{d+1}=0$ and $G$ is a meromorphic function with poles along $D$. \end{theorem}